RocketScienceOfficial/rocket-telemetry/README.md

 Simple application made in Unity for rocket telemetry

 ## Features
- - Live Telemetry
  - Speed
  - Altitude
+ - Orientation
  - Battery
  - Signal
  - Map (Google Maps)
  - Wind prediction (OpenWeatherMap)
-   - Pre-flight checks
-   - PDF Report
-   - Flight configuration
- - Data download
- - Data replay
- - Simulation from .csv file

 ## Setup
 Project is done on Unity 2021.3.2f1 but it should be fine to run it on other versions